 configuration.
 Here is an example for the Hello World

-# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=esp32 .. # Now run ninja on the generated build system: ninja flash
+# From the root of the zephyr repository # Use cmake to configure a Ninja-based buildsystem: cmake -B build -GNinja -DBOARD=esp32 samples/hello_world # Now run ninja on the generated build system: ninja -C build flash

 It’s impossible to determine which serial port the ESP32 board is